Azure resource health overview

 - If the resource is running as expected, the status of the resource will update to Available after a few minutes.

 - If you are experiencing problems with the resource, the Unknown health status may suggest the resource is impacted by an event in the platform.

 This health status indicates that your resource has detected a loss in performance, although it is still available for usage.
 Different resources have their own criteria for when they specify a resource is degraded.

 Report an incorrect status

 If at any point you believe the current health status is incorrect, you can let us know by clicking Report incorrect health status.
-In cases where you are impacted by an Azure problem, we encourage you to contact support from the resource health blade.
+In cases where you are impacted by an Azure problem, we encourage you to contact support from Resource health.

-You can access up to 14 days of historical health data by clicking View History in the Resource health blade.
+You can access up to 14 days of health history by clicking View History in Resource health.